josh-works/josh-works.github.io/_posts/2024-10-07-evaluation-of-the-movie-frozen.md

 ---
 layout: post
 title: Notes on the movie Frozen, which I despise, and Suzume, which I love
-published: false
+published: true
 description: "Partially unburdening myself of the rage I feel over the confluence of factors that led to the creation of this movie and others like it"
 date:  2024-10-06 06:00:00 -0700
 categories: [movies_and_shows]
-tags: [america, propaganda, unfortunate]
+tags: [movies, studio_ghibli, unfortunate, recommendations, kid, authority]
 permalink: /notes-on-frozen-and-suzume
 issue_id: 87
 ---